symfony/ux/src/LazyImage/doc/index.rst

 Largest Contentful Paint (LCP) and Web performance considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `Largest Contentful Paint (LCP)`_ is a key metric for web performance, it measures the time
+The `Largest Contentful Paint (LCP)`_ is a key metric for web performance.
-it takes for the largest image or text block to be rendered on the page, and should be less
+It measures the time it takes for the largest image or text block to be rendered
-than 2.5 seconds.
+on the page and should be less than 2.5 seconds.
+It's part of the `Core Web Vitals`_
-It's part of the `Core Web Vitals`_ and is used by Google to evaluate the user experience
+and is used by Google to evaluate the user experience of a website, impacting
-of a website, and impacts the Search ranking.
+the Search ranking.

 Using the Symfony UX LazyImage for your LCP image can be a good idea at first,
-but in the reality it will lower your LCP score because:
+but in reality, it will lower the LCP score because:

-- `The progressive loading (through blurhash) is not taken into account in the LCP calculation`_
+- `The progressive loading (through blurhash) is not taken into account in the LCP calculation`_;
-- event if you eagerly load the LazyImage Stimulus controller, a small delay will be added to the
+- Even if you eagerly load the LazyImage Stimulus controller, a small delay will
-  LCP calculation
+  be added to the LCP calculation;
-- if you `didn't preload the image`_, the browser will waits for the Stimulus controller to
+- If you `didn't preload the image`_, the browser will wait for the Stimulus
-  load the image, which add another delay to the LCP calculation
+  controller to load the image, which adds another delay to the LCP calculation.

-A solution is to not use the Stimulus controller for the LCP image, but use ``src`` and ``style``
+A solution is to not use the Stimulus controller for the LCP image but to use
-attributes instead, and preload the image as well:
+``src`` and ``style`` attributes instead, and preload the image as well:

 .. code-block:: html+twig